 Do you offer financial aid?

 Yes.
 New Covenant is committed to developing a student body that is socially and economically diverse.
 We commit significant funds each year to ensure that the school maintains this distinctive composition.
-In 2012, New Covenant awarded more than $340,000 in tuition grants, benefiting 40% of our students.
 You should contact the Business Office or the Admissions Secretary for details.
-Applicants for financial aid are qualified through a third party vendor by a separate application.
+Applicants for financial aid are qualified through a third-party vendor by a separate application.

 I’ve heard you begin Latin in kindergarten; can you tell me more?

 Yes, Latin instruction begins in kindergarten and students receive instruction two periods weekly through the second grade.
 The primary goal is to use fun and engaging methods to introduce students to the language that is foundational to English.
-In 3rd grade, students will begin to write Latin vocabulary.
-In 4th and 5th they will explore the noun and verb systems.
-In 6th they will receive instruction four periods per week, and will be translating by the second semester.
-In 7th grade students begin Latin I for high school credit.
+In grade 3, students will begin to write Latin vocabulary.
+In middle school English and Latin are taught side by side so that student learn English grammar through the Latin.
+In grade 8, our students are ready for high school Latin I for which they obtain credit.

-Sounds impressive, but how will my child fare if he/she transfers in after kindergarten or first grade?
+Sounds impressive, but how will my child fare if he/she transfers after kindergarten or first grade?

 You shouldn’t worry.
 Students do this all the time.
 While there is a period of adjustment, most students quickly come up to speed.
-We offer a summer Latin Camp each year for students rising to 4th – 9th grades to help them make the transition.
+We offer a summer Latin Camp each year for students rising to fourth through ninth grades to help them make the transition.
 Students lacking a Latin background entering higher grades are placed in a section of Latin I that moves at a slower pace.
 They integrate with other students in Latin II.

 Do you offer other modern foreign languages?